School Christmas Markets Trip to Aachen

 Held in the market place in the shadow of the ancient cathedral, Aachen's annual Christmas market draws visitors from all over Germany as well as from neighbouring countries.
 The specialities on offer include freshly baked gingerbread and marzipan bread.
-A must for children of all ages!
+A must for all ages!

 Enthusiastic and knowledgeable guides from Aachen's tourist office will give you an insider's view of the medieval heart of their city.
-The tour lasts an hour and a half, but can be lengthened if you prefer.

 Various meeting rooms are available for evening activities.
-Many school groups request this friendly and welcoming hostel each year.
-View on map

-AO Aachen Hauptbahnhof
+a&o Aachen Hauptbahnhof

 The hostel boasts 188 rooms ranging from single rooms to multibedded rooms with private en-suite facilities.
 Students will normally be accommodated in multi-bedded rooms, with staff in twins and singles.

 Leisure facilities include a games room, library, TV lounge and internet terminal.
-There is complimentary wi-fi in public area's.
+There is complimentary wi-fi in public areas.

 A buffet breakfast is served each morning, and snacks and drinks are available at the bar throughout the day.
-View on map

 What our teachers had to say about this destination